binhex/arch-devel/README.md

 **Build notes**

-Arch Linux development image using "arch-scratch" image from the binhex repository https://hub.docker.com/r/binhex/arch-scratch/.
+Arch Linux development image using "arch-base" image from the [binhex repository](https://hub.docker.com/r/binhex/arch-base/).
 This image is set to a snapshot by using the archive.archlinux.org website for package updates, this is required to reduce image size by preventing continual updates to packages.

 **Notes**